grafana/grafana-infinity-datasource/wiki/template-variables.md

 ## Standard Mode ( Infinity Query )

 Like panels, you can have your own CSV/JSON in your variable.
-Only the expectation is to return one or more columns.
+Variable queries are expected to return one or more columns.
 This will give you the ability to get your variables set from CSV/JSON/XML or any other external sources.

 If two columns returned, first column value will be used as display text and second column will be used as value.
-If more than 2 columns returned, all the results will be flattend and returned as variable.
+If more than 2 columns returned, all the results will be flattened and returned as variable list.

 ## Legacy Mode Variable

 In legacy mode, you have the option to write in your query in the following formats.
-(This mode is deprecated)

 ### Collection ( Key value pair )